HrushiParkar15/enterprise-devops-portfolio/SQL/03-StoredProcedures/README.md

-# STORED-PROCEDURES
+# Stored Procedures

-This folder contains Store-procedure creation scripts.
+This folder contains all stored procedure scripts.